 Conservative treatment for intracranial hypertension

 Treatment with acetazolamide or beta-blockers may be used to reduce the CSF and blood pressures.
-I don’t recommend usage of diuretics, especially in patients with concurrent venous pathology as this may increase risk of thrombosis due to preexisting slow outflow.
+Wehn evaluating whether CSF- or cranioarterial pressures are the main contributors to the patient’s symptoms, I recommend a quick trial on acetazolamide 250mg daily (say, 7 days), where good and positive response would suggest CSF hypertension.
+No improvement, or even worsening would usually indicate cranioarterial pathology and thus cessation of Diamox and continuation with propranolol or similar betablocker.
+I prefer to start with 20mg of propranolol 2 hours prior to bed time.
+I don’t recommend the usage of diuretics, especially in patients with concurrent venous pathology as this may increase risk of thrombosis due to preexisting slow outflow, especially in the non-dominant (hypoplastic) sinus (Chavarria-Medina et al., 2016).
 If the patient has thrombosis, early detection and treatment with thrombolytics is important, before the clot fibroses (hardens), which may happen within six weeks in some circumstances.
 However, one may still respond to anticoagulative treatment after six weeks.
 Be aware that anticoagulation, especially with concurrent ICH will increase the risk for brain bleeds.

 If the atlas is obstructing the jugular outlet, this may be treated conservatively as seen in my Myalgic Encephalomyelitis article or atlas misalignment article.
 It is a postural and muscular dysfunction, in most circumstances, which can be ameliorated or even cured with conservative treatment, especially in mild/moderate cases.
 If the patient suffers from TOS CVH, this may also be treated conservatively (but carefully), especially in mild to moderate incidences.
 Surgery is more viable in advanced cases.
 Patients with TOS CVH should avoid lying flat more than necessary, and preferably sleep on a bed wedge.
 Preferably on their sides.
 For treatment strategies, read my thoracic outlet syndrome article.
 Patients with anxiety as a significant comorbidity should also read my muscle-bracing article, as chronic somatic tension increases both vascular and CSF pressures.
 Anxiety is very, very common amongst these patients and is an amplifying factor in its intensity, development and progression.